MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/security-roles-for-sales.md

 |  |  |  |

-## Assign Security Roles to a User
+## Assign security roles to users

 Associate one or more security roles to a user depending on their roles and responsibilities.
 For example, if a Sales Manager is also responsible for enforcing best practices for Playbooks, assign the Sales Manager and Playbook Manager security roles to that user.

 **Follow these steps:**

-1. From the Sales Hub app, select the Settings icon in the top-right corner and select **Advanced Settings**.
+1. In the Sales Hub app, select the Settings icon in the top-right corner and select **Advanced Settings**.

 2. Select **Settings** in the Business Management interface and navigate to **System, Security**.

-3. Select **Users** and open the user account to which you want to assign the role.
+3. Select **Users** and then open the user account to which you want to assign the role.

 4. Select **Manage Roles** and choose the roles that you want to assign to the user.